1989 National League Championship Series

-The 1989 National League Championship Series was played between the National League West champion San Francisco Giants and the National League East champion Chicago Cubs.
+The 1989 National League Championship Series was a best-of-seven playoff series in Major League Baseball’s 1989 postseason played between the National League West champion San Francisco Giants and the National League East champion Chicago Cubs.
 The Giants won the series four games to one, en route to losing to the Oakland Athletics in four games in the 1989 World Series.